Why does AI at scale matter?

-The Turing Natural Language Generation (T-NLG) is a 17-billion parameter language model that outperforms the state of the art on many downstream NLP tasks.
-In particular, it can enhance the Microsoft Office experience through writing assistance and answering reader questions, and paves the way for more fluent digital assistants.
-You can read more about T-NLG in this blog post.
-In September 2020, Bing announced new updates that makes use of T-NLG to improve autosuggest results; read this blog post to learn more.
+The Turing Natural Language Generation (T-NLG) is a 17-billion parameter language model that outperforms the state-of-the-art on many downstream NLP tasks.
+In particular, it can enhance the Microsoft Office experience through writing assistance and answering reader questions paving the way for more fluent digital assistants.

-On the multi-modality language-image front, we’ve significantly outperform the state-of-the-art on downstream language-image tasks (e.g. visual search) with Oscar (Object-Semantics Aligned Pre-training).
+On the multi-modality language-image front, we’ve significantly outperformed the state-of-the-art on downstream language-image tasks (e.g. visual search) with Oscar (Object-Semantics Aligned Pre-training).

 We are incorporating these breakthroughs into the company’s products, including Bing, Office, Dynamics, and Xbox.
 Read this blog post to learn more.

-In the realm of hardware, Project Brainwave is a deep learning platform for real-time AI inference in the cloud and on the edge.
-A soft Neural Processing Unit (NPU), based on a high-performance field-programmable gate array (FPGA), accelerates deep neural network (DNN) inferencing, with applications in computer vision and natural language processing.
+Project Brainwave’s hardware boasts a soft Neural Processing Unit (NPU), based on a high-performance field-programmable gate array (FPGA), which accelerates deep neural network (DNN) inferencing, making it ideal for applications in computer vision and natural language processing.
 This approach is transforming computing by augmenting CPUs with an interconnected and configurable compute layer composed of programmable silicon.

 Exploiting FPGAs on a datacenter-scale compute fabric, a single DNN model can be deployed as a scalable hardware microservice that leverages multiple FPGAs to create web-scale services.
-This can process massive amounts of data in real time.
+This can process massive amounts of dynamic data.

 Spell correction at scale